Video fills in details on alleged Ga. election system breach

 Security footage from two weeks later raises additional alarms — showing two people who were instrumental in Trump's wider efforts to undermine the election results entering the office and staying for hours.

-The security video from the elections office in the county about 200 miles southeast of Atlanta offers a glimpse of the lengths Trump's allies went to in service of his fraudulent election claims.
-It further shows how access was facilitated by local officials who are entrusted with protecting the security of elections while raising concerns about sensitive voting technology being released into the public domain.
+The security video from the elections office in the county about 200 miles (320 kilometers) southeast of Atlanta offers a glimpse of the lengths Trump's allies went in service of his fraudulent election claims.
+It further shows how access allegedly was facilitated by local officials entrusted with protecting the security of elections while raising concerns about sensitive voting technology being released into the public domain.

 Georgia wasn't the only state where voting equipment was accessed after the 2020 presidential election.
 Important information about voting systems also was compromised in election offices in Pennsylvania,Michigan and Colorado.
 Election security experts worry the information obtained — including complete copies of hard drives — could be exploited by those who want to interfere with future elections.